votevan/tgbot/README.md

 There are two possible ways of configuring your bot: a config.py file, or ENV variables.

-The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
+The preferred version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.
 This file should be placed in your `tg_bot` folder, alongside the `__main__.py` file .
 This is where your bot token will be loaded from, as well as your database URI (if you're using a database), and most of your other settings.

 It is recommended to import sample_config and extend the Config class, as this will ensure your config contains all defaults set in the sample_config, hence making it easier to upgrade.

 An example `config.py` file could be: